bdo311/metagene-maker/README.md

 Simple start
 ----------

 1. Go to 'releases' above and download the latest tar.gz file.
-Alternatively, you can clone this git repository using `git clone`.
+Unzip with `tar xvzf metagene-maker-0.x.tar.gz>`
-2. Unzip with `tar xvzf metagene-maker-0.x.tar.gz>`
+2. Alternatively, you can clone this git repository using `git clone`.
 3. Go into the folder: `cd <metagene-maker-0.x>`
 4. Install: `sudo python setup.py install`
 5. Make config file (see below)
 6. Ensure that you have a bedgraph for every sample you want to analyze.
-7. Ensure that you have properly formatted BED6 files for every region for which you want to build average profiles.
+7. Ensure that you have properly formatted BED6/12 files for every region for which you want to build average profiles.
+You can make these with the included `knownGenes` module (see below).
 8. Run: `metagene_maker <config file> <name> <outputDir>` where <config file> is the configuration file you make using `example.conf` (provided) as the template.
 Instructions for making configuration file are below.
 Run this either in `screen` or `nohup`.
 9. Output: tab delimited files for each region in a new `averages` folder in the user-provided output directory.